The Local Lemma is asymptotically tight for SAT: Formal Construction of -Trees

 where the last inequality follows from $d>2^{k+1}/(ek)$ and the last term tends to $e^{-1}$ as $k$ tends to infinity, so it is larger than $2^{-l}$ for large enough $k$.

-We have just established that the sequence $x^{(t)}$ of $(k,d)$-vectors is infinite and coordinate-wise increasing.
-Since $|x^{(t)}|\le d$ and it must strictly increase before the sequence stabilizes, the sequence must stabilize in at most $d$ steps.
-So $x^{(t)}=x=(x_0,\ldots,x_k)$ for $t\ge d$.
+We have just established that the sequence $\vec x^{(t)}$ is infinite and coordinate-wise increasing.
+Notice also that these vectors were obtained through the operations $E$ and $C_r$ from the all-zero vector, so by Lemma~\ref{split} we must have $|\vec x^{(t)}|\le d$ for all $t$.
+Therefore the sequence $\vec x^{(t)}$ must stabilize eventually.
+In fact, as the sequence stabilizes as soon as two consecutive vectors agree, it must stabilize in at most $d$ steps.
+So for some fixed vector $\vec x=(x_0,\ldots,x_k)$ we have $\vec x^{(t)}=\vec x$ for all $t\ge d$.
 This implies that $q_t$ also stabilizes with $q_t=q$ for $t\ge d$.
-Equation~(\ref{numeric}) as applied to $t>d+k$ simplifies to
+Equation \eqref{numeric} as applied to $t>d+k$ simplifies to